IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Creating unit tests for your code is a helpful way to test what you've built piece by piece.

 Unit tests can be executed without runtime dependencies on PostgreSQL, Solr, or any other external system.
-They are the lowest level of testing and are executed constantly on developers' laptops as part of the build process and via continous integration services in the cloud.
+They are the lowest level of testing and are executed constantly on developers' laptops as part of the build process and via continuous integration services in the cloud.

 A unit test should execute an operation of your code in a controlled fashion.
 You must make an assertion of what the expected response gives back.
 It's important to test optimistic output and assertions (the "happy path"), as well as unexpected input that leads to failure conditions.
 Know how your program should handle anticipated errors/exceptions and confirm with your test(s) that it does so properly.